kkomitski/popcorn/README.md

 A lightweight, interpreted programming language built with Go.
 Popcorn features a clean syntax, dynamic typing, and an interactive REPL with syntax highlighting.

+Popcorn uses a standard lexer, an LL(1) parser (with left-associative operator parsing), and a walk-tree style interpreter.
+I am currently learning how to implement a bytecode compiler and a virtual machine to execute the bytecode, so Popcorn can run as a true bytecode-interpreted language.

 ## ✨ Features

 - **Interactive REPL** with syntax highlighting and formatted output